- Scholastic Gold Crown Magazines

-NEW YORK, NY - The Columbia Scholastic Press Association (CSPA) announced its top awards for scholastic publications at the 77 th Annual Scholastic Convention at Columbia University in the City of New York.
+NEW YORK, NY - The Columbia Scholastic Press Association (CSPA) announced its top awards for scholastic publications at the 78th Annual Scholastic Convention at Columbia University in the City of New York.

-Eight hundred ninety-four publications entered the Crown Awards representing 58% of the total CSPA membership.
-Two hundred ninety-five newspapers, one hundred sixty-three magazines and four hundred thirty-six yearbooks published during the 1999-2000 academic year were judged for the 2001 Crown Awards Program.
+The annual Crown Awards program attracted 862 entries from among CSPA’s 1,485 member publications.
+Two hundred eighty-three newspapers, one hundred fifty-five magazines and four hundred twenty-four yearbooks published during the 2000-2001 academic year were judged for the 2002 Crown Awards Program.

 Eleven newspapers, three magazines, and seventeen yearbooks received Gold Crown Awards while forty-five other scholastic publications received the second highest CSPA award, known as the Silver Crown Award.
 Gold Crowns have been awarded annually since 1982, and Silver Crowns have been given since 1984.

-March 16 at 2:30 p.m.
 Edmund J. Sullivan, Director of the CSPA, announced the awards to those gathered in the auditorium.
-Laura Schaub, associate professor of journalism and chair of CSPA's Committee on Honors and Judging Standards, presented plaques to those winners attending the Convention.
-Remaining awards will be mailed to winners beginning March 26, 2001.
+Laura Schaub, associate professor of journalism and chair of CSPA’s Committee on Honors and Judging Standards, presented plaques to those winners attending the Convention.
+Remaining awards will be mailed to winners beginning April 8, 2002.

 Its three major services include: 1) annual competitions and awards for members, including the Crown Awards, 2) planning three conventions (two national, one regional) and a week-long summer workshop at Columbia, plus 3) small press publishing activities to support a quarterly magazine and one to two books per year.

-The judging panel included Elizabeth Fox, author, Brooklyn, NY; Paul Ender, retired yearbook adviser, Las Vegas, NV; Alice Klement, editor and newsroom writing coach, Brooklyn, NY; Mark Murray, coordinator of technology systems, Arlington Independent School District, Arlington, TX; Laura Schaub, associate professor of journalism, University of Oklahoma, Norman, OK; and Bruce Watterson, associate vice president for public relations, Shorter College, Rome, GA.
+The judging panel included Dr. Gloria (Lori) Schultz Eastman, professor of English and English education, Buffalo State College, State University of New York; Elizabeth Fox, author, Brooklyn, NY; H.L.
+Hall, retired publications adviser and author, Kirkwood, MO; Mark Murray, coordinator of technology systems, Arlington Independent School District, Arlington, TX; Laura Schaub, associate professor of journalism, University of Oklahoma, Norman, OK; Pam Smith, retired journalism teacher, San Antonio, Texas; Randy Stano, Knight Chair and professor, School of Communications, University of Miami; and Bruce Watterson, associate vice president for public relations, Shorter College, Rome, GA.

 For further information, contact the CSPA directly.